-What to verify Where it is found The letter is addressed to the customer or representative Case Summary screen under Customer Contact Information; or The most recent Application Summary.
-The mailing address is complete and correct Case Summary screen under Customer Contact Information; or The most recent Application Summary.
-Only one language is used on the letter, and it is the customer's or representative's preferred language Case Summary screen under Customer Contact Information; or Information Belongs To page, View Application link, Budget Group page, under Person Applying.
+What to verify Where it is found The letter is addressed to the customer or representative The mailing address is complete and correct Case Summary screen under Customer Contact Information; or The most recent Application Summary.
+Only one language is used on the letter, and it is the customer's or representative's preferred language Case Summary screen under Customer Contact Information; or Information Belongs To page, View Application link, Bu Group page, under Person Applying.
 Effective date For approval effective dates, see MA1309C.
 For change effective dates or when coverage is stopping, see MA1604.
 Legal basis for the decision, including: • Denial reason or reason benefits are stopping; • Law and regulation citations.
 On the letter in the decision block and under the letter section "Legal Authorities for This Decision".